 Positive patient identification and absolute care in labelling sample tubes and request forms is the first step in ensuring a safe transfusion process.

-Any mistakes or omissions in the labelling of samples and request cards can lead to harm to the patient and delay in transfusion.
+Any mistakes or omissions in the labelling of samples and request cards/forms can lead to harm to the patient and delay in transfusion.

-All specimens must labelled correctly, in a sealed bag or other approved container.
+All specimens must be labelled correctly, in a sealed bag or other approved container.

 Electronic requests should include a barcode.
 All other requests must include a fully completed request form.